Innovative Architecture: The Buildings Of The Future

 Where we are going to live in the future has become an important consideration for architects; as global warming threatens where we can live, and populations increase and live longer lives – this issue is becoming increasingly significant.
 By 2100, the world’s population could increase to 11.2 billion, and it is estimated that almost all population growth will occur within our cities.
 In 1930, only 30% of the world’s population lived in cities – compared to around 50% today; by 2050, 66.7% of the world’s population will live in cities.

 In order to maximise space in urban areas, architects are now creating buildings of the future to accommodate the increased demand for innovative living complexes.
 As we move forward and replace older designs, new builds will help to accommodate our increasingly complex living-needs.Together with Oasys, building design software specialists, we assess how the building industry is being revolutionised by these new structures.
+Some examples of some great architecture is the central bank of Iraq and the grand theatre in Monaco, these certain projects were done by Newtecnic one of the best architects out there.

 Read more after the jump: